-- Africans often propose that the wealth of European based countries is based upon either African slavery or the theft of African resources.
+- Africans often propose that European-based countries’ wealth is based upon either African slavery or the theft of African resources.

 - We review the evidence to see the accuracy of this hypothesis.

 The following is a verbatim quote from one commenter that was taken from a thread on the problems in Africa.

 “Yes, just like most European countries are rich because of colonization of African countries, but of course you are too stupid to see that.
 So, in essence, white people are living off OUR money, labor and resources.”